rrrr08/KAGGLE-GOOGLE/apps/tta-1/docs/FLEXIBLE_CONTENT_INPUT.md

 ## Overview

-The TTA-1 system now supports **multiple ways** to provide lesson content, making it more flexible and user-friendly for teachers.
+The PRASHIKSHAN system now supports **multiple ways** to provide lesson content, making it more flexible and user-friendly for teachers.

 ## Input Methods